030/bcbsn/README.md

 menu that resides in bitbucket cloud.
 Note: a Callback URL, e.g. https://ci-system-name is required in order to create Oauth credentials.

+In order to run this tool, one could choose to download the binary from the releases section in this repository or use docker.

 Example for running this command given:

 - **client id**: 1234